Alex Lowes: Early career

 Born in Lincoln, England, Lowes began racing motorcycles at the age of 6 years old.
-In 1998 he switched to motorcross and raced there until 2001, racing in various championships around England.
+In 1998 he switched to motocross and raced there until 2001, racing in various championships around England.
 In 2002 he made the switch to road racing in the JRA Championship, racing a Cagiva finishing 2nd overall.
 In 2003 he raced in the Aprilia Superteen Championship despite only being 12 years old at the beginning of the season.
 Despite everybody else taking part in the championship being between the age of 13 to 19 years old, Lowes managed to finished 4th overall.

 In 2004, he made the switch to the GP125 MRO Championship, he also raced in two events in the German championship, and one event in the British Championship, at the end of the year he finished runner-up in the GP125 championship, including a win in the Pembrey Circuit at Wales.
 Next year he switched to the British 125cc championship, racing there until 2006, he also made his debut in the 125cc World Championship racing as a wildcard in Donington Park but he did not finish the race, in 2007 he switched to the British Supersport Championship riding a Honda CBR600RR, he was the youngest racer in the Championship at the time making some good results like a 10th place in Thruxton and Croft, finishing behind various experienced racers in the championship.